Publications by authors named "Nathan Van Bibber"

 View Article and Find Full Text PDF

 Epstein-Barr virus (EBV) is associated with a diverse range of lymphomas.
 EBV-specific T-cell (EBVST) infusions have shown promise in safety and clinical effectiveness in treating EBV-associated lymphomas; however, not all patients respond to T-cell immunotherapies.
-To identify EBV-antigen specific antibody responses associated with clinical outcomes, we comprehensively characterized the antibody responses to the complete EBV proteome using a custom protein microarray in 56 EBV-associated lymphoma patients who received EBVST infusions enrolled in Phase I clinical trials.
+To identify EBV antigen-specific antibody responses associated with clinical outcomes, we comprehensively characterized antibody responses to the complete EBV proteome using a custom protein microarray in 56 patients with EBV-associated lymphoma who received EBVST infusions in phase 1 clinical trials.

 View Article and Find Full Text PDF